needle-mirror/com.unity.xr.arkit/Documentation~/arkit-plane-detection.md

 Setting the plane detection mode to [PlaneDetectionMode.None](xref:UnityEngine.XR.ARSubsystems.PlaneDetectionMode.None) is equivalent to calling `Stop()` on the subsystem.

-For more information, see the [ARSubsystems plane subsystem documentation](xref:arsubsystems-plane-subsystem).
+For more information, see [Plane detection](xref:arfoundation-plane-detection).